The PhotoMed R2 Dual Point Flash Bracket allows you to position small, lightweight flash heads on either

 The Nikon version features a flash mount that is specifically for the Nikon SB-R200.
 This Nikon flash can be purchased individually and it is also part of the Nikon R1 and R1C1 packages.

 The Nikon version is also used for the Meike MK-MT24 macro flashes.
 The Meike system uses the same flash mount as the Nikon SB-R200.
 Meike has released Nikon, Canon and Sony versions of the MK-MT24 and all of them use the same flash mount and will need the R2-N bracket.

 The Universal version (R2-U) has a standard flash mount that accepts all flashes that have a standard hot shoe mount (see images above).

 The Sony version (R2-S) accepts flashes that use the Sony MIS (Multi Interface Shoe) (see image below).
 The Sony HVL-F32M is currently the smallest wireless flash that Sony offers.
-The Nissin i40 is also available in Sony mount.
 Please see note below for more information about the R2-S bracket compatibilty with Sony cameras.

 |If your flash foot looks like this, You have a Sony MIS mount flash and you need the

 |There are three versions of the R2 Dual Point Flash Bracket available:

 The original R2 Bracket - Each arm of the bracket has two sections with tension hinges in between and at both ends.
 Separate the flashes up to 22 inches apart or bring the flashes in close to the lens.